 Facilities Management Companies in Australia presenting distinct features for Properties in Australia for Sale & Online Property Valuation

 There is, however, evidence of this trend slowing as efforts are made to improve congestion, security and in particular car parking in the city centre.
 Farmers House and the Comesa Building, with Mukuba Pension Fund House and Anglo American Building providing the best decentralised space.
 Mr Whitaker is currently marketing the 5,000sqm 75 Miller St in North Sydney in conjunction with Chesterton International.

 Demand exists but for good quality space, of which there is very little available.
 However, there is an oversupply of second-hand space, lacking in specification, particularly along Cairo Road where vacancy rates are growing.
 Central Park on Cairo Road is the most significant scheme in the pipeline.
 It incorporates the refurbishment of Farmers House and will provide 13,000 sq m of office, retail and showroom space developed in three phases, the first of which was completed in late 2000 and was 85% pre-let.

-Before you purchase or offer a property, utilize the business property valuation administrations of expert Property valuers.
+If you are working with the expert’s Property valuers then it’s very easy for you to complete the process by taking less time.
 Average rents within the prime pitch along Cairo Road are US$6-7 per sq m per month, although some select units are believed to have achieved in excess US$10 per sq m.
 Rents at Manda Hill are US$15-25 per sq m per month, inclusive of service charge.

 The main industrial area in Lusaka lies to the north-west of the city, with many of the major oil marketing, manufacturing and trading companies based there.
 A large proportion of the stock is old and fails to meet the requirements of modern industry.